Hi,

 https://practicalrs.com/cv

-For the past 18 months, I've been working for Metric Space on the Octopus server - it's an infrastructure for running additional AI models on top of LLM (Anthropic/Ollama/OpenAI/Azure OpenAI).
-The code is available at https://github.com/metric-space-ai/octopus_server .
+For the past 21 months, I have been working at Metric Space on the Octopus server - an infrastructure layer for running additional AI models on top of LLMs (Anthropic, Ollama, OpenAI, Azure OpenAI).
+The source code is available here: https://github.com/metric-space-ai/octopus_server .

-Before that, I had a short assignment for Memri to work on adding a foreign function interface (FFI) to their project, together with libraries in Java, Kotlin, Swift, Dart, etc.
+Before that, I worked on a short assignment for Memri focused on adding a foreign function interface (FFI) to their project, along with accompanying libraries in Java, Kotlin, Swift, Dart, and other languages.

-My first Rust work was for The Daily Edit.
-It was a NLP AI-based news aggregator project.
+My first Rust work was for The Daily Edit, an NLP- and AI-based news-aggregator platform.

-I worked there on multiple services.
-Admin service provides administration capabilities for the whole system - 57 modules providing CRUD endpoints for managing database tables. (+ frontend made in Angular/TypeScript) BGT - service for executing scheduled tasks in the background.
-Infographics - service that provided infographic capabilities.
-KYC - a new service for the banking industry.
-Social-bot - social services bot - we started with Tweeter.
-Url shortener - service for shortening URLs.
-Which-org - service for discovering and providing information about news companies.
-I also worked on core web and analyzing services, but I was not the original author of these services.
+I worked there on a wide range of services: Admin - a system-wide administration service with 57 modules providing CRUD endpoints for managing database tables, along with a frontend built in Angular/TypeScript.
+BGT - a background-task service responsible for executing scheduled jobs.
+Infographics - a service for generating and managing infographics.
+KYC - a new service targeting the banking sector.
+Social-bot - a social-media automation service; we began with Twitter integration.
+URL Shortener - a service for creating shortened URLs.
+Which-org - a service for identifying and providing information about news organizations.
+I also contributed to some of the core web and analyzing services, although I was not the original author of those components.

-In the beginning, I worked in TDE with a custom in-house framework based on tokio and hyper.
-Later we started to use axum.
-I've used this framework since version 0.4.
+In the beginning, I worked at TDE using a custom in-house framework built on Tokio and Hyper.
+Later, the team transitioned to Axum, which I have been using since version 0.4.

 Best regards,